Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Introduction

 \section{Introduction}

 With the rapid development of machine learning, machine learning systems are increasingly deployed in high-stakes applications such as autonomous driving \citep{janai2021computer} and medical diagnosis \citep{ibrahimRoleMachineLearning2021}, where incorrect decisions may cause severe consequences.
 As a result, the robustness to distribution shift is crucial in building trustworthy machine learning systems.
-One of the major reasons why machine learning models fail to generalize to shifted distributions in the real world \citep{pmlr-v139-koh21a,chu2023continual,xue2023prompt} is because the existence of spurious correlation in training data \citep{wiles2022a}.
+One of the major reasons why machine learning models fail to generalize to shifted distributions in the real world \citep{pmlr-v139-koh21a,chu2023continual,xue2023prompt} is because the existence of spurious correlation, i.e. biases, in training data \citep{wiles2022a}.
 Spurious correlation refers to the phenomenon that two distinct concepts are statistically correlated in the training distribution, yet uncorrelated in the test distribution for there is no causal relationship between them \citep{yao2021survey,chu2023causal}.
 For example, rock wall background may be correlated with the sport climbing in the training data, but they are not causally related and climbing can be indoors or on ice as well \citep{NEURIPS2021_d360a502,chu2021graph,chu2020matching}.
 Furthermore, such spurious correlations within the data tend to be captured during training \citep{NEURIPS2020_eddc3427}, resulting in a biased model that fails to generalize to shifted distributions.
-In this work, we refer to spurious correlation and bias in datasets interchangeably.
+This lead to the proposition of various debiasing methods \citep{10.5555/3524938.3524988, NEURIPS2020_eddc3427,Kim_2021_ICCV,NEURIPS2021_d360a502,NEURIPS2022_75004615,pmlr-v139-liu21f,limBiasAdvBiasAdversarialAugmentation2023,zhaoCombatingUnknownBias2023,NEURIPS2024_b40d5797,hanMitigatingSpuriousCorrelations2024} in recent years.